amc19008/Venom_Gene_Annotation/README.md

     https://www.ncbi.nlm.nih.gov/Traces/wgs/?page=1&view=tsa

 For this example we will use a combination of the two types (diy and ncbi) for two scorpion species (Chaerilus stockmannorum and Tityus serrulatus), in both nucleotide and amino acid formats.
-        (You can also import all of these from the '/fastas' folder on this git to follow along using wget and the raw URL:
+        (You can also import one or all of these from the '/fastas' folder on this git to follow along using wget and the raw URL:

                 wget https://raw.githubusercontent.com/amc19008/Venom_Gene_Annotation/refs/heads/main/Fastas/T_serru_aa_dl.fasta])

-NCBI downloads renamed:
+Three of these are NCBI downloads, renamed:

-    mv GKVP01.1.fsa_nt C_stock_nt_dl.fasta
+    mv GKVP01.1.fsa_nt C_stock_nt_dl.fasta.gz
     mv GEUW01.1.fsa_aa T_serru_aa_dl.fasta
     mv GEUW01.1.fsa_nt T_serru_nt_dl.fasta
 Total telson fasta files in the working dir now: